-Rhetoric like that indicates clearly that the parade organizers are out of step with much of the rest of traditionally liberal Massachusetts when it comes to LGBT issues.
-Kara admitted that it was unusual that gays and lesbians were still fighting over the parade ten years after Massachusetts became the first state in the union to legalize same-sex marriage.
+Rhetoric like that indicates clearly that the parade organisers are out of step with much of the rest of traditionally liberal Massachusetts when it comes to LGBT issues.
+Kara admitted that it was unusual that gays and lesbians were still fighting over the parade ten years after Massachusetts became the first state in the union to legalise same-sex marriage.

 Hope Wat Bucci, an eight-year active duty veteran of the Army and resident of Boston's North Shore, said that marching openly in the parade means so much not just to her but to other LGBT veterans.
 She likened the exclusion of openly gay veterans from the parade to her time in the military during the Don't Ask Don't Tell era.